GEOLYTIX/xyz/TESTING.md

 * Mapview for loaded application
 * No mocking required for module imports

-#### Running Module Tests
+### Running Module Tests

-1. Launch the application with specific test settings (provided to GEOLYTIX developers)
-2. Navigate to `localhost:3000/test?template=test_view`, just the base /test url if using settings
-3. Open browser console to view test results, can also be viewed in vscode with the chrome debugger.
-(See developer notes)
+A [test application view](https://github.com/GEOLYTIX/xyz/blob/main/public/views/_test.html) is provided in the public folder to execute browser tests.

+Mapp module test require ressources which are not publicly accessible.
+This is to be addressed in a future release.

+Please ensure to run the `_build` script prior to launching the test environment.

+The current tests require an active user.

+The test view will be requested as the default view from the XYZ View API when the local node process is opened on `localhost:3000/test`.

+The test results will be logged to the browser dev console.

+VSCode can be used to debug tests and mapp library modules as outlined in the [developer notes](https://github.com/GEOLYTIX/xyz/blob/main/DEVELOPING.md).

-### 3. Integrity Tests
+## 3. Integrity Tests

-Integrity tests check data integrity on deployed applications.

-#### Running Integrity Tests

-1. Navigate to any deployed instance
-2. Add `?template=test_view&integrity=true` to the URL parameters
-3. View results in browser console
+Integrity tests check data integrity of a workspace through the test view document.
+The test view hosted in the public directory is set as a view templates in the workspace templates.
+This can be requested from the View API by setting `test_view` as template URL parameter.

+The data integrity tests are currently evaluated for public access.

 ## Writing Tests